MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-two-computers.md

 10. On the **Configure the reporting server for the data warehouse** page, Service Manager will use the existing computer if SQL Server Reporting Services is present.
 Accept the defaults, and then click **Next**.

     > [!NOTE]
+    > - Manually configure the SQL Server Reporting Services even when SSRS and data warehouse management server MS are on the same machine.
+For detailed information, see [Manual steps to configure remote SQL Server Reporting Services](/system-center/scsm/config-remote-ssrs?view=sc-sm-2019).
-    > The URL that you are presented with might not be in the form of a fully qualified domain name \(FQDN\).
+    > - The URL that you are presented with might not be in the form of a fully qualified domain name \(FQDN\).
 If the URL as presented cannot be resolved in your environment, configure SQL Server Reporting URLs so that the FQDN is listed in the **Web service URL** field.
 For more information see [How to: Configure a URL \(Reporting Services Configuration\)](/sql/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager).

 11. On the **Configure the account for Service Manager services** page, click **Domain account**; specify the user name, password, and domain for the account; and then click **Test Credentials**.
 After you receive a "The credentials were accepted" message, click **Next**.